My Name Is Earl: Synopsis

 The fourth season goes back to focusing on Earl doing good deeds to cross off his list.
 A major story arc during this season was that Darnell, who is actually a former assassin from a secret government agency, blows his witness protection cover.
 He, Joy, and his family are forced to change identities and relocate until Darnell's father, who is also from the agency, goes on a mission with Darnell which clears Darnell's family of needing protection.
 In the season finale, Earl and the gang learn, from DNA test results, that Earl is actually Dodge's biological father.
-Earl still has not finished his list as of the season's conclusion, and there is a cliffhanger: it's proven that Darnell is not Earl Jr.'s father, revealing that Joy had another affair.
+Earl still has not finished his list as of the season's conclusion, and there is a cliffhanger: It is proven that Darnell is not Earl Jr.'s father, revealing that Joy had another affair.